 Let’s get started!

-First things first.
-Before you act on anyone’s stock analysis or advice, you should know as much as possible about that person.
+Before you act on anyone’s stock analysis or advice, you should know as much about that person as possible.
 The Internet has made it easy for anyone to sway public perception regarding any topic, including the value of stocks.
 Many of them only want to do one thing — rip you off.

 As for me, I started learning how to evaluate stocks in the mid-80s, a few years before the crash of ’87.
 In 1988, I earned a Track & Field scholarship to attend Northeastern University.
 It was the only way I’d be able to afford such a school, so I took full advantage of it.
 I studied Finance and spent as much time in the library as I did in class.
 I wanted to become the best stock-picker possible.